-When the job search stalls, an employment agency could be just the shot in the arm that a job seeker needs.
-An employment agency can be a valuable resource for job seekers since agencies assist employers to fill open positions by screening and submitting the best job applicants.
-Additionally, an employment agency can serve as an advocate for job applicants by representing the job applicant’s credentials to the employer.
+When the job search stalls, an employment agency could be the shot in the arm that a job seeker needs.
+An employment agency helps employers fill their vacant positions.
+They do this in two ways.
+First, they screen and submit the best job applicants and they serve as an advocate for job applicants.
+They do this by promoting the job applicant’s credentials to the employer.

 There are many myths about how an employment agency works with job seekers.
-Sometimes the confusion really boils down to some of the terms that are used in the staffing industry helps clarify some of the myths.
+Understanding some of the terms used in the staffing industry helps clarify some of the myths.

 - Contingency recruiters will get paid if they score a placement with a company.

-- Employment recruiters work in employment agencies and will do everything from help you with a resume, assess your skills or practice interviewing.
+- Employment recruiters will help you with a resume, assess your skills or practice interviewing.

 1. Don’t sign any exclusive contracts with an employment agency.
 It is your job search and you need to stay in charge of the process.

-2. Stay connected with the employment agency throughout the job search.
-Staffing professionals are always working with the resumes at the top of the pile.
+2. Stay connected with recruiters and employment agencies through the job search.
+Staffing professionals work with the resumes at the top of the pile.

-3. Find out which employment agency a company works with and connect with that employment agency if you want a better chance to get into a specific company.
+3. Find out which employment agency works with your target company.
+Connect with that employment agency if you want a better chance to get into that specific company.

-4. The employment agency will hold a portion of the amount the employer pays for their fees.
+4. The employment agency will hold a portion of the fees paid by the employer.
 Deal with it.
 The employment agency has to be paid too.

-5. Listen to the advice that the employment agency staff is giving you about what to share in the job interview.
-They know their clients.
+5. Listen to the advice that employment agencies give you about what to share and not to share in the job interview.
+Employment agencies know their clients.

-6. Ask questions about the process that the employment agency will use to assist you to find employment, about payment and what is expected of you as the job seeker.
+6. Ask questions about the employment agency process.
+Ask about payment and what they expect from you as the job seeker.

-8. Look for an employment agency that specializes in your particular industry.
+8. Look for employment agencies that specialize in your particular industry.

-9. Use social networking sites like LinkedIn and Twitter to locate an employment agency in your area.
-Staffing recruiters on LinkedIn might even have recommendations you can read from satisfied job seekers.
+9. Use social networking sites like LinkedIn and Twitter to locate employment agencies in your area.
+Staffing recruiters on LinkedIn might publish testimonials from satisfied job seekers.